 Kansas-Missouri Border War (1854-1865) – Beginning seven years before the Civil War, this bloody conflict was fought over whether Kansas would be a free state or a slave state and continued on throughout the Civil War.

 Lee-Peacock Feud (1867-1871) – One of the best known of all the feuds in Texas, the Lee-Peacock Feud in northeast Texas following the Civil War, this was not simply a dispute between families, but a continuation of the Civil War, lasting four bloody years after the rest of the nation had laid down their arms.

 Lincoln County War (1876-1878) – A war between two rival factions attempting to control the economics of Lincoln County, New Mexico.

-Mason County War, aka: Hoodoo War (1874-1876) – A battle between rival German immigrants and native Texans which occurred when large numbers of cattle began to be killed or go missing.
+Mason County War, aka Hoodoo War (1874-1876) – A battle between rival German immigrants and native Texans that occurred when large numbers of cattle began to be killed or go missing.

-Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against Union Pacific Coal in Rock Springs Wyoming due to use of Chinese Laborers, which turns into a Massacre.
+Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against the Union Pacific Coal Company in Rock Springs, Wyoming, due to using Chinese Laborers, which turns into a Massacre.

-Sutton-Taylor Feud (1868-1875) – This family feud, that grew out of the bad times following the Civil War, occurred in DeWitt County, Texas and was was one of the longest and bloodiest in the state.
+Sutton-Taylor Feud (1868-1875) – This family feud, which grew out of the bad times following the Civil War, occurred in DeWitt County, Texas, and was one of the longest and bloodiest in the state.

 Texas Regulator-Moderator War (1839-1844) – The first major feud to break out in Texas was born during Texas’ days as a republic.
-For years, a strip of land in East Texas that bordered Louisiana and Mexico had been ignored by Spanish, Mexican and Texas authorities.
+For years, Spanish, Mexican, and Texas authorities had ignored a strip of land in East Texas that bordered Louisiana and Mexico.
 By the time Texas became a republic, the swatch of land had developed into a lawless place where land frauds, cattle rustlers, and killings were common.